estuary/flow/site/docs/reference/Connectors/capture-connectors/apache-kafka.md

 You may choose to omit them for local development and testing; however, both are strongly encouraged for production environments.

 A wide [variety of authentication methods](https://kafka.apache.org/documentation/#security_overview) is available in Kafka clusters.
-All SASL methods are permissable for clusters used with Flow, so long as connection details are provided.
+Flow supports SASL/SCRAM-SHA-256, SASL/SCRAM-SHA-512, and SASL/PLAIN.
+Behavior using other authentication methods is not guaranteed.
 When authentication details are not provided, the client connection will attempt to use PLAINTEXT (insecure) protocol.

-If you don't already have authentication enabled on your cluster, Estuary recommends [SASL/SCRAM](https://kafka.apache.org/documentation/#security_sasl_scram).
+If you don't already have authentication enabled on your cluster, Estuary recommends either of listed [SASL/SCRAM](https://kafka.apache.org/documentation/#security_sasl_scram) methods.
 With SCRAM, you set up a username and password, making it analogous to the traditional authentication mechanisms you use in other applications.